semaphoreci/docs/docs/faq/faq.md

 </details>

 <details>
-  <summary id="troubleshoot-a-stalling-job">How to troubleshoot a stalling job?</summary>
+  <summary id="how-to-troubleshoot-a-stalling-job">How to troubleshoot a stalling job?</summary>
   <p>

 The most common reason for stalled builds is a process that refuses to shut down properly.